Ali was nervous about a challenging conversation she had to have at work and it didn’t go to plan. What does Jennifer think Ali should do?

 Jennifer and Ali perform the role play situation again, this time applying a four-step approach to the conversation.

-Revisiting the situation This audio file is 2:13 minutes.
+Revisiting the situation This clip is 2:13 minutes.

 Part 4: Jennifer’s advice